 2 slices smoked salmon, cut into slivers

-Slice potatoes into 1/4-1/2-inch chunks, precision isn’t necessary as they will be smashed later.
+Dice potatoes into 1/4-1/2-inch chunks (precision isn’t necessary as they will be smashed later).
 Put potatoes in saucepan and cover with water; bring to a boil.
 Let cook for 10-15 minutes or until potatoes are tender (a knife inserted into them breaks them apart).

 Remove pan with potatoes from heat and drain out water.
 Return potatoes to pan.
 The residual heat will draw out any remaining water.
-With a wooden spoon, smash potatoes.
+With a wooden spoon, smash potatoes until they are in small pieces with some resembling mashed potatoes.
 Make more or less lumpy depending upon your preference.

-Melt butter in non-stick skillet (key as this will allow you to get the potatoes crispy without burning them), at least 10-inches wide, over low heat; put in olive oil.
+Melt butter in non-stick skillet (key as this will allow you to get the potatoes crispy without burning them), at least 10-inches wide, over low heat and add olive oil.
 Swish together to blend.
 Add onion and cook for 3-5 minutes over medium to low heat, until onions are soft and translucent.

-Season potatoes with salt, pepper and dill.
+Season potatoes with salt, pepper, and dill.
 Stir to incorporate thoroughly.
 Keep in mind that the salmon may also add more salt to the finished dish.
-Add cream and stir again.
+Add heavy cream and stir again.
 Cook for 1-2 minutes more to meld flavors.
-At this point, the mixture may be prepared in advance.* At the last minute, stir in chopped smoked salmon.
+At this point, the mixture may be prepared in advance*.
+At the last minute, with the heat turned off, stir in chopped smoked salmon.

 To serve: